rafaelsiq94/go-cli-translator/README.md

 # Translate Text using Azure Cognitive Services API

-This is a simple Go program that translates a given text from brazilian portuguese to english using the Azure Cognitive Services API.
+This is a simple Go program that translates a given text from one language to another using the Azure Cognitive Services API.

 ## Prerequisites